 If you compare the Brother CE1100prw vs. CE1125prw sewing machine, you’ll find a few critical differences, although most features are the same.

 First, the Brother CE1100prw “Limited Edition” sewing machine has been discontinued by Brother, so you can’t buy it directly from a store.
 It has now been replaced with the newer Brother CE1125prw.

 The look of the sewing machine has changed from a white faceplate to a metallic gold one on the Brother CE1125prw.
 The CE1100prw also only had 5 automatic buttonhole stitches, whereas the CE1125prw now includes 8.

 Brother CE1125prw vs CS6000i

-Comparing the Brother CE1125prw vs CS6000i, you’ll find several differences.
-The Brother CS6000i features 60 stitches, 9 presser feet, and 7 automatic one-step buttonholes compared to 100 stitches, 7 presser feet, and 8 automatic one-step buttonholes.
+The Brother CS6000i features 60 stitches, 9 presser feet, and 7 automatic one-step buttonholes compared to 100 stitches, 7 presser feet, and 8 automatic one-step buttonholes of the CE1125prw.

-If you’re looking for a sewing machine with a lot of stitch options for not a lot of money, the Brother CE1125prw sewing machine is a great find.
-Thanks to its automated features and easy set-up, beginners can start sewing in no time.
+If you’re looking for a sewing machine with many stitch options for not a lot of money, the Brother CE1125prw sewing machine is a great find.
+Thanks to its automated features and easy setup, beginners can start sewing in no time.

-Useful for basic sewing tasks such as mending or alterations all the way to creating designer garments, the Brother CE1125prw computerized 100-stitch Project Runway sewing machine will be sure to impress both beginners and more experienced sewers alike.
+Useful for basic sewing tasks such as mending or alterations to creating designer garments, the Brother CE1125prw computerized 100-stitch Project Runway sewing machine will surely impress sewers of all skill levels!